-Give a Kidney is a registered charity.
-It was set up in 2011 by a group of people committed to promoting altruistic or non-directed living kidney donation.
+Give a Kidney CIO is a registered charity.
+It was originally set up as an unincorporated charity in 2011 by a group of people committed to promoting altruistic or non-directed living kidney donation.
 The founding members include 10 people who each gave a kidney to a stranger under the NHS non-directed living kidney donor scheme.

 The Steering Committee manages the day to day running of the charity.
 It consists of all the charity’s trustees as well as several health professionals and others with an interest in non-directed kidney donation.
 It has one adviser from NHS Blood and Transplant, Lisa Burnapp.
-It is supported by two part-time staff, Suzanna Den Dulk (Administrator) and Jan Shorrock (PR Officer).
+It is supported by three freelance part-time staff – Jan Shorrock (Executive Officer), Lou Devine (digital media and administrative support) and Annabel Bennett (finance).

 Paul Gibbs qualified at Charing Cross and Westminster Medical School in 1992.
 He did his higher surgical training in South West England, 1997 to 2004, which included an MD in renal transplant immunology.
 He worked in renal transplant units in Cardiff, Oxford and Portsmouth before being appointed as a vascular and renal transplant surgeon in […]